 no other can take my pain.

 Take a moment to gaze into the flame of a candle and allow yourself to release any negative emotions you may be experiencing.
-Focus on the emotions of hurt, confusion, sadness, stress, or anger you have been carrying and visualise them being consumed by the candle’s flame.
+Focus on the emotions of hurt, confusion, sadness, stress, or anger you have been carrying and visualize them being consumed by the candle's flame.
 Imagine them being transformed into smoke that disappears into the air.
-Take as much time as you need to do this.
+Take the time you need to do this.
 Once you feel ready, light a blue candle and recite the spell:

 Moving forward, moving on,